hashimati/Service-Requests-Offers-Microservices/README.md

 ### Step 6 Gateway

 Gateway Service is the endpoint between the frontend application and the microservices.
-In microservice you can have multiple gateway services with different configurations and security rules based on application and the audiences of application.
-For example you can have a gateway service for admins and another gateway for different.
+In the microservices implementation, you can have multiple gateway services with different configurations and security rules based on application and the audiences of application.
+For example, you can have a gateway service for admins and another gateway for different.
 In the gateway, you can configure routing, security, authorizations, ...etc.

-For this application, we are using one [Netflix Zuul](https://start.spring.io/#!type=gradle-project&language=java&platformVersion=2.2.0.RELEASE&packaging=jar&jvmVersion=1.8&groupId=io.hashimati&artifactId=gateway&name=gateway&description=Demo%20project%20for%20Spring%20Boot&packageName=io.hashimati.gateway&dependencies=cloud-zuul,oauth2-resource-server,cloud-eureka,cloud-starter-consul-discovery,thymeleaf) service instance as a gateway.
+For this application, you will use [Netflix Zuul](https://start.spring.io/#!type=gradle-project&language=java&platformVersion=2.2.0.RELEASE&packaging=jar&jvmVersion=1.8&groupId=io.hashimati&artifactId=gateway&name=gateway&description=Demo%20project%20for%20Spring%20Boot&packageName=io.hashimati.gateway&dependencies=cloud-zuul,oauth2-resource-server,cloud-eureka,cloud-starter-consul-discovery,thymeleaf) service instance as a gateway.
 Zuul service is a spring boot application.
-So, need to do the following configuration
+So, you need to do the following configuration
 1. Enable Zuul Proxy and Service Discovery Client
 ```java
 @EnableZuulProxy